 There is a new cannabis plant molecule that is growing popular among marijuana and cannabis advocates, and it might be the next big thing.
+Let’s learn about CBG: A new cannabinoid that could be the next big thing.

 With increasing studies on cannabinoids, the compounds found in cannabis and hemp plans, people are becoming more aware of the potential health benefits that the plant can have.